 |Responsibility||To conduct the Common Eligibility Test for the Group ‘B’ and Group ‘C’ (non-technical) staff for SSC, IBPS, and RRBs|

-National Recruitment Agency (NRA) is set up by the Union Cabinet chaired by the honorable Prime Minister Shri Narendra Modi to conduct the Common Eligibility Test (CET exam).
-Now candidates will appear for a single Common Eligibility Test.
+National Recruitment Agency is set up by the Union Cabinet chaired by the honorable Prime Minister Shri Narendra Modi to conduct the Common Eligibility Test.
+Now candidates will appear for a single exam.

-NRA member will be selected from the participating recruiting agencies such as IBPS, RRB, SSC, and some members will come from central level ministries such as Railway and Finance Ministry.
-It is expected that the NRA will bring a solid technical foundation and best practices to help the Central Government recruitment for different verticals.
+NRA members will be selected from the participating recruiting agencies such as IBPS, RRB, SSC, and some members will come from central level ministries such as Railway and Finance Ministry.
+It is expected that the National recruitment agency will bring a solid technical foundation and best practices to help the Central Government recruitment for different verticals.

 What is the full form of NRA?